Interactive Dashboard Example

 The result is familiar.

-Teams see the numbers.
-But meetings still drift into interpretation, additional analysis, and delayed action.
+Teams can see the numbers, but meetings still drift into interpretation, extra analysis, and delayed action.

 More Power BI dashboard examples

-If you want to compare different dashboard structures, these examples explore other ways dashboards can become more decision-ready.
+If you want to compare other dashboard structures, these examples explore different ways dashboards can become more decision-ready.

 Together, these examples show an important shift: dashboards become much more powerful when they are designed not only to report performance, but to guide attention and support decisions.